LLC Annual Report (What is It & How to File It)

 Quick Summary

-- The LLC Annual Report is a detailed account of all business actions carried out over the previous year.
+- It is mandatory to file the LLC annual report to update all business actions carried out over the previous year.

 What Is an Annual Report for LLC?